ml-explore/mlx-swift-examples/Applications/LLMEval/README.md

 ### Performance

 Different models have difference performance characteristics.
-For example gemma may outperform phi2 in terms of tokens / second.
+For example Gemma 2B may outperform Phi-2 in terms of tokens / second.

 You may also find that running outside the debugger is also a performance boost.
 You can do this in xcode by pressing cmd-opt-r and uncheck "Debug Executable".